 Article 9, of the Uniform Commercial Code (UCC), offers relief to US businesses – to eliminate unsupportable debt, to preserve operations and jobs, and to avoid bankruptcy when it is unlikely to save the business.

-Given the failure rate of bankruptcy to offer a second chance to small and medium size businesses (SMBs), “out of court” solutions have been a key topic among turnaround professionals and consultants in recent years.
+Given the failure rate of bankruptcy to offer a second chance in the form of debt relief to small and medium-sized businesses (SMBs), “out of court” solutions have been a key topic among turnaround professionals and consultants in recent years.

-In this context, Article 9 business relief emerged to fill the void, and to achieve the goal of business preservation.
+In this context, Article 9 business debt relief emerged to fill the void and to achieve the goal of business preservation.
 Recently, there has been growing awareness of Article 9 among business owners after it was recently featured by Bloomberg Businessweek in August of 2020.

 The reason this makes sense for the bank and all secured creditors must be understood in light of the alternatives.

 In that context, removing debt from the business benefits not only the owner and the business, but creditors as well.
-By giving the business a second chance and allowing it to return to profitability, the previously distressed owner can continue to earn and grow the business.
+By giving the business a second chance in the form of debt relief and allowing it to return to profitability, the previously distressed owner can continue to earn and grow the business.
 This means they can afford to reasonably settle personal guaranties on loans removed from the business – in excess of the pennies creditors would have received otherwise.

 For a struggling business, a true second chance benefits all parties, including creditors.
-This was the very reasoning for the development of the bankruptcy code.
-However, given bankruptcy’s failure rate for all but the largest companies, a better option for small and medium sized businesses was required that could avoid the pitfalls and risks of the legal arena.
+This was the very reason for the development of the bankruptcy code.
+However, given bankruptcy’s failure rate for all but the largest companies, a better option for small and medium-sized businesses was required that could avoid the pitfalls and risks of the legal arena.

-Ultimately, UCC Article 9 offers an expedient, out of court and cooperative solution, that gives a business a clean balance sheet.
+Ultimately, UCC Article 9 offers an expedient, out-of-court and cooperative solution, that gives a business a clean balance sheet and the debt relief they truly need.
 Because failure and liquidation benefit no one.